UniconSoftware/shim-review/README.md

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, which modules are built into your signed GRUB2 image?
 *******************************************************************************
-As mentioned earlier, we will follow Debian's policy on building the grub images as closely as possible.
-Their list (`from debian/build-efi-images`) is:
+As mentioned earlier, we will follow Ubuntu's/Debian's policy on building the grub images as closely as possible.
+Their list (from `debian/build-efi-images`) is for "current":

 all_video boot btrfs cat chain configfile cpuid cryptodisk echo efifwsetup efinet ext2 f2fs fat font gcry_arcfour gcry_blowfish gcry_camellia gcry_cast5 gcry_crc gcry_des gcry_dsa gcry_idea gcry_md4 gcry_md5 gcry_rfc2268 gcry_rijndael gcry_rmd160 gcry_rsa gcry_seed gcry_serpent gcry_sha1 gcry_sha256 gcry_sha512 gcry_tiger gcry_twofish gcry_whirlpool gettext gfxmenu gfxterm gfxterm_background gzio halt help hfsplus iso9660 jfs jpeg keystatus linux linuxefi loadenv loopback ls lsefi lsefimmap lsefisystab lssal luks lvm mdraid09 mdraid1x memdisk minicmd normal ntfs part_apple part_gpt part_msdos password_pbkdf2 play png probe raid5rec raid6rec reboot regexp search search_fs_file search_fs_uuid search_label sleep squash4 test tpm true video xfs zfs zfscrypt zfsinfo

-and will will not remove anything for simplicity.
-We also include
+where "future", in accordance with Ubuntu, lacks f2fs and jfs, but adds smbios, and we do not remove anything for simplicity.

+We however include

 * net
 * tftp

 *******************************************************************************
 ### If you are using systemd-boot on arm64 or riscv, is the fix for [unverified Devicetree Blob loading](https://github.com/systemd/systemd/security/advisories/GHSA-6m6p-rjcq-334c) included?
 *******************************************************************************
-[your text here]
+Not applicable

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-The used bootloader is grub2, sources are as provided by Debian 11 ("bullseye"), version 2.06-3~deb11u5.
+The used bootloader is grub2, sources are taken from, as mentioned above:

+* "current" Debian 11 ("bullseye"), version 2.06-3~deb11u5.
+* "future" Ubuntu 22.04 ("jammy"), version 2.06-2ubuntu14.4.

 *******************************************************************************
 ### If your SHIM launches any other components, please provide further details on what is launched.